 The four Research Specializations, Evaluative, Interpretive, Qualitative and Quantitative, were chosen to represent the domain of methodologies prevalent in educational research and pursued by our graduate students and faculty.
 It is intended that the choice of a Research Specialization will be consistent with a student's dissertation research.
 While requirements differ for each specialization, all require some combination of introductory and advanced methods coursework, practical experience, and a capstone project.
 All Research Specializations require a two-stage approval process.
-Full descriptions of the focus and requirements of each specialization are on the Academic Affairs website at www.ed.uiuc.edu/saao/grad/phdresearchspec.html.
+Full descriptions of the focus and requirements of each specialization are on the Academic Affairs website.